 - Applicants meeting the academic entry requirements but with limited experience will be required to attend and pass a one-week intensive counselling course organised by the Centre for Addictions Treatment Studies before being admitted on the course.

 - All applicants will normally also require a pass (at grade C or above) in English or their level 2 equivalents.
 Details of level 2 equivalent qualifications can be found here.

-- Initial enquiries should be made directly to Action on Addiction
+- Enquiries about course content should be made directly to Action on Addiction:

 Tel: 01985 843780

 The following list is not exhaustive and applications will be considered from a range of qualifications and backgrounds